DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

   - 🔴**Scoping**: limiting the general baseline recommendations by removing those that do not apply; part of the tailoring process and refers to reviewing a list of baseline ✏️ security controls ✏️ and selecting only those controls that apply to the systems you're trying to protect
     - scoping processes eliminate controls that are recommended in a baseline
     - Scoping is a part of the tailoring process and refers to reviewing a list of security controls and selecting the security controls that apply.
+    - Scoping is the process of reviewing and selecting security controls based on the system that they will be applied to.
     - Scoping involves selecting only the controls that are appropriate for your IT systems
     - Scoping involves setting the boundaries of security control implementations.